miguelcabral/leximaxIST/README.md

 ## Build
 Instruções para compilar a ferramenta e a biblioteca.

+### Dependencies
+zlib (reading files), a sat solver that implements the IPASIR interface (finding MSSes to get upper bound of first optimum).

 #### Example:
 The objective function x_1 + x_2 + x_3 can be specified in a .cnf file as follows.